Ed. Note.: This post, by Vishal Rakhecha, is a part of the NALSAR Tech Law Forum Editorial Test 2016.

 The Tesla model S has an auto-pilot mode, which sends information about the places the car travels to, creating an ever growing map with data about the type of road, traffic conditions and other pertinent information.
 This is going to be true for any autonomous car if it has to become a viable means of transportation.
 This large-scale collection of data as promising as it is in terms of improving the way autonomous cars are able to understand their surroundings and adapt to them, it raises concerns about the privacy of the consumer.
 The information thus collected will inevitably be about the consumer’s personal details.
 This is problematic as the company can use the information for purposes not immediately considered to be for the benefit of the end user for instance, advertising, etc. The government has to make strict provisions making consumer’s informed consent mandatory for any way the data is to be used by the company.
 This data again has to be well-protected from cyber-attacks and hacks.
 The manufacturers should be required to maintain robust systems to ensure the safety of the information collected and conduct periodic tests to assess the workings of the system.

 As the Houston truck accident lawyer explains, when accidents happen in normal circumstances, the driver is in most cases considered liable, but with the advent of autonomous cars fixing liability would become difficult.
-To be able to identify the events immediately preceding the accidents, German lawmakers have made it mandatory to have black boxes in all autonomous cars, a similar step can be taken here too.
+To be able to identify the events immediately preceding the accidents (if accident happens due to DUI, and you are being arrested for DUI cases , you can get help from attorneys) German lawmakers have made it mandatory to have black boxes in all autonomous cars, a similar step can be taken here too.
 The black boxes will have information about when the driver took control of the car (if he did so) and what malfunction could have lead to the mishap.
 The liability would be placed on the manufacturer unless the consumer has not added any new feature through his own volition.

 The possibilities which this technology presents in terms of positive outcomes is that it can lead to in say for instance in reducing the number of accidents, providing an accessible means of transportation for the old, disabled, etc. But, to harness the full potential of these vehicles we need to have a sound system of law which protects all stakeholders from the challenges which the introduction of these cars could pose.